Do you Accept Insurance?

 What is your cash rate?

-I charge $175 per 50-minute session for individuals, and $200 for couples/family units.
+I charge $150 per 50-minute session for individuals, and $200 for couples/family units.
+Some sliding scale options may be available based on income and space in my practice.
+Please inquire.

 How do I work with you?

-Your comfort and connection with a therapist are some of the most important parts of the healing process.
-In our consultation call, we’ll have a chance to get to know each other a little bit and talk about what brings you to therapy.
+First, contact me to schedule a free, 15-minute consultation call.
+Here, we will have a chance to get to know each other a little bit and talk about what brings you to therapy.
 You can share what you’re looking for in a therapist, what you hope to work on, and ask any questions you might have about my approach or how I work.

 This call is also an opportunity for us to see whether we feel like a good fit.
 There’s no pressure or commitment.
 It is a friendly, open conversation to help you decide what feels right for you as you take this next step in your care.
 I look forward to hearing from you!